 To further immerse yourself in the local culture, choose small, locally-owned accommodations such as guesthouses, bed & breakfasts, or homestays.
 These options often provide a more personal experience and can offer unique insights into local life.

 If you go to a major tourist destination in the middle of peak season, you may find that tours are booked and accommodations are limited, which makes planning essential.
-If you travel in the off-season, you skip the massive crowds of stressed-out travelers, and you get to move freely.ย
+If you travel in the off-season, you skip the massive crowds of stressed-out travelers, and you get to move more freely.

 Similarly, challenge yourself to get off of the beaten path.
 Explore new less explored areas.
 This can lead to unique and unforgettable experiences that you might otherwise miss.
 Just because you don’t see it as a trendy place on Instagram (yet), it doesn’t mean there aren’t new places to explore that will be more authentic and memorable.